thiblahute/meson-website/Reference-manual.md

 ### vcs_tag ###

 This command detects revision control commit information and places it in a specified file.
 This file is guaranteed to be up to date on every build.
-Keywords are similar to `custom_command` and all of them are mandatory.
+Keywords are similar to `custom_target` and all of them are mandatory.

 - `input` file to modify (e.g. `version.c.in`)
 - `output` file to write the results to (e.g. `version.c`)
 - `fallback` version number to use when no revision control information is present, such as when building from a release tarball

 Meson will read the contents of `input`, replace the string `@VCS_TAG@` with the detected revision number and write the result to `output`.
 This method returns an opaque object that you should put in your main program.
-If you desire more specific behaviour than what this command provides, you should use `custom_command`.
+If you desire more specific behavior than what this command provides, you should use `custom_target`.

 ## Object methods